 So, out of 2760 people who were quarantined during the outbreak of equine flu, 938 (34%) experienced increased anxiety and depressive symptoms.
 Among people who were not in quarantine, there were only 12% of them.

-Another study examined the effects of an outbreak of SARS in 2003 for 549 workers in a Beijing hospital.
+Another study examined the effects of an outbreak of SARS in 2003 on 549 workers in a Beijing hospital.
 Those who were in quarantine or who worked under conditions of increased risk (almost half of the sample) even after three years reported an increased level of alcohol consumption compared to the rest.

 Working with these risk factors can reduce the likelihood of mental health problems, Neil Greenberg, a psychiatrist at King’s College London, says.
+“Although isolation can be unpleasant,” he says, “you need to make sure that it does not cause serious mental disorders.”

 Most people, of course, are not quarantined.
 But, according to the researchers, even less severe forms of social isolation, for example, the need to maintain a distance of several meters from other people or a long stay at home, can lead to unpleasant consequences.